 This book is, quite simply, a delight, and it will make any mom smile.

 For a homemade gift she will cherish, get those photos off your phone and into her hands with a custom photo book.
-I have used Shutterfly for years to quickly, easily, and cheaply make high-quality photo books commemorating years, vacations, and special events.
+I have used Shutterfly for years to quickly, easily, and cheaply make high-quality family photo books commemorating years, vacations, and special events.

 Tips: Keep it really simple and let the pictures speak for themselves.
 Much of the process is automated, and I can usually whip up a forever memory in a short time.